MMorrison26/MechaCar_Statistical_Analysis/README.md

 When first looking at the t-test for the overall summary, the p-value comes out to exactly 1, which means we cannot reject the null hypothesis, meaning that the means are statisically similar.
 The same is true when specifically comparing Lot whose p-value also comes out to 1.
 Lot 2 still has a p-value that is greater than the assumed significance level of 0.05, although it is less than 1 (0.6072 to be exact).
 Lot 3, however, is a different story altogether.
 Its p-value is 0.04168, which is less than our significance level, which means we can reject the null hypothesis; the mean for Lot 3 is statistically *different*.

 ![image](https://user-images.githubusercontent.com/87578449/143690328-ee0e8c6a-e50a-4e6e-860a-ebdd37a2f8ba.png)

+## *Study Design: MechaCar vs. Competition*
+As we head into the holiday season, it's a very popular time for consumers to buy extravagant gifts for their family members - oftentimes they go so far as to buy a brand new car for their loved ones.
+In order to identify if MechaCar outperforms their competition, we need to look at the top 2 factors consumers care most about: cost and reliability (ie: maintenance cost).
+With gas prices currently rising, we're going to add fuel efficiency as well.
+The null hypothesis here would be that there is no statistical difference in any of these 3 factors when comparing against other manufacturers, which means the alternative hypothesis would be there is *is* statistical difference in those 3 factors when comparing against other manufacturers.

+Because we're working with 2 samples (MechaCar and another manufacturer), we'll want to do a two-sample t-test with continuous data for our 3 metrics.
+We already have miles per gallon for MechaCar, but we'll need to gather pricing details and average maintenance cost per year over time.
+We'll need this data not only for MechaCar but for the other manufacturer(s).

+With customers eager to get into the holiday spirit, may the odds be ever in MechaCar's favor.